renderedtext/semaphore-docs-new/source/docs/insights/about-insights.md

 category: Insights
 ---

-Insights is a Semaphore feature which provides a report on your slowest test files.
+Insights is a Semaphore add-on which provides a report on your slowest test files.
 Its goal is to give you useful feedback on your continuous integration process.